bigsea-ufcg/bigsea-loadbalancer/README.md

 Heuristics
 ----------

-The heuristics are responsible to periodically verify wich hosts are overloaded, taking actions to reallocate VM's of these hosts to others, trying to make them less overloaded than before when possible.
+The heuristics are responsible to periodically verify which hosts are overloaded, taking actions to reallocate VM's of these hosts to others, trying to make them less overloaded than before when possible.
-You can write your own heristics, just follow the steps in [Creating a Heuristic](#creating-a-heuristic) Below we list all available heuristics that we have in our repository.
+You can write your own heuristics, just follow the steps in [Creating a Heuristic](#creating-a-heuristic) Below we list all available heuristics that we have in our repository.

 #### List of Available Heuristics